vivien/i3blocks-contrib/iface/README.md

 Show network interface status.
 If the instance is not specified, it uses the interface for the default route.
+To display the label of the default interface, pass the -L switch.

 The address can be forced to IPv4 or IPv6 with -4 or -6 switches.

+If an invalid interface is specified, nothing is printed.

 ![](iface-up.png)
 ![](iface-down.png)